elastic/ems-landing-page/README.md

 `yarn` is used as the dependency manager and script runner for this project.
 Ensure both `node` and `yarn` are installed on your system.

-`webpack` is used for JavaScript transpilation.
+`vite` is used for development server and production builds.

 To use the recommended node version for running the development and compile tasks, you can use [`nvm`](https://github.com/nvm-sh/nvm) with: